Whether you live in London or you are planning a trip to the big smoke, there are plenty of things to do and places to see in the capital with kids.

 Price: Free but tickets are required for some events, activities, galleries and special exhibitions.

 Brockwell park is a fantastic place for kids.
-There is a walled garden, sports courts, a skatepark, playground, water park and loads of green spaces to run around in.
+There is a walled garden, sports courts, a skatepark, a playground, a water park and loads of green spaces to run around in.
 With beautiful views of the city is a great place to sit and have a picnic.
 The park is also home to Brockwell Lido.
 The Lido with its outdoor pool is a fantastic place to take the kids on a summers day, although it does have an indoor pool and is open all year round.

 Price: The park is free but prices for the pool/Lido vary.